 Versioning is used to track cell changes, which keeps the track of contents version.
 From that it any version of content can be retrieved.
-Each cell value includes ‘version’ attribute with respect to the timestamp to retrieve cell.
+Each cell value includes the ‘version’ attribute with respect to the timestamp to retrieve the cell.
 Each value in the map is an uninterrupted array of bytes.
 The map is indexed by a row key, column key, and a timestamp.
 The architecture of HBase is highly scalable, sparse, distributed, persistent, and multidimensional-sorted maps.

 Head to Head Comparison Between Hadoop vs HBase (Infographics)